 Nowadays alarms can be installed by customers themselves or can be professionally installed by an engineer.
 When it comes to choosing installation, it’s worth being absolutely sure you have all the facts together before making a decision.

 If you are looking for an alarm on the cheaper end of the scale, a self-install alarm could be the one for you.
-But remember that if you install your alarm yourself then you will forfeit police monitoring.
+But remember that if you install your alarm yourself then you will forfeit police reponse.

 If you want to be sure of an alarm’s reliability and are keen for peace of mind that your alarm has a direct link to the police then a professional installation is more appropriate.
 This is slightly more expensive but could pay dividends in the long run.